 Are you a returning student?

-If you first took CS101 in Spring 2017 or earlier, you will need to purchase a new code.
+If you first took CS101 in Fall 2017 or earlier, you will need to purchase a new code.
 See below for options on how you can obtain an access code.

-If you took CS101 in Summer 2017 or Fall 2017, follow our I'm a Returning Student instructions.
+If you first took CS101 in Spring 2018 or Summer 2018, follow our I'm a Returning Student instructions.

 Obtaining a new access code